hibeekaey/open-source-project-generator/CONTRIBUTING.md

 A: Create the template files in the appropriate `pkg/template/templates/` subdirectory, following existing patterns.
 Include proper variable substitution, test the template generation, and update template metadata.

 **Q: How do I test template changes?**
-A: Use `make test` to run unit tests, then test template generation manually with `./bin/generator generate` or use Docker Compose: `docker compose --profile testing up generator-test`.
+A: Run `make test` for unit tests, then test template generation manually with `./bin/generator generate` or use Docker Compose: `docker compose --profile testing up generator-test`.

 **Q: What should I work on as a first contribution?**
 A: Look for issues labeled `good first issue` or `help wanted`.
 Template improvements, documentation updates, and test additions are often good starting points.